rubaljain/frida-jb-bypass/README.md

 We have found the classname as 'isJailbroken'

 4. We have the classname and methodname which detects the Jailbroken devices.
-We will now inject the script which will maniulate the return value of 'isJailbroken' method.
+We will now inject the script which will manipulate the return value of 'isJailbroken' method.

 Modify the classname and method name in 'bypass-jailbreak-detection.js' file as shown below.